Israeli rock: 1960s

-Between the 1960s and the 1970s, successful Israeli musicians showed interest in rock music, and many of them recorded songs in the rock style by themselves or with bands.
-The artist who took the most significant step towards the adoption of rock as a dominant force in Israeli music was the popular singer Arik Einstein, who in 1969 made The Churchills his backup group.
-Einstein's albums from those years, Pozi (1969), slug (1970), Plastelina (1970) and Badshe etzel Avigdor (1971) are considered to be groundbreaking in the way in which they combined rock melodies with Hebrew texts.
-They demonstrated fresh musical perception and created more personal mainstream songs rather than those of the military bands that dominated the previous decade.
+By 1969, Arik Einstein had taken The Churchills under his wing as a backup band, and with their help he would record the groundbreaking album "Poozy", which is often considered the mainstream breakthrough of the genre.
+The followup to the album would be the first of several fruitful collaborations with Shalom Hanoch with "Snail" and "Plastilna" both in 1970.

 1970s

 In the early 1970s, Israel had a burgeoning progressive rock scene.
 One of the first performers was Shlomo Gronich, whose 1971 debut was Why Didn't You Tell Me?.
 Danny Ben Israel's Bullshit 31/4 was released in 1970, but overlooked for some thirty years.
 Other 70s prog bands included The Churchills, Zingale, and Sheshet.

 Many bands formed in this decade.
 The rock band Tamouz gained much success in the 1970s.
 The most successful Israeli Rock band of the seventies was Kaveret which combined rock music and a unique sense of humor.
 The (consecutive 1st prize) winners of the 1976, 1977, and 1978 Chassidic Song Festival was the band that invented Jewish Rock, The Diaspora Yeshiva Band, who made several albums, had many hits (Hafachta, Malchutcha, Ivdu), and toured worldwide including Carnegie Hall and Lincoln Center.

-At decade's end, singers who performed rock music became very popular and successful, including Shalom Hanoch, Ariel Zilber, Svika Pick (in combination with pop music), Efraim Shamir, Yitzhak Klepter and Gary Eckstein.
+At the end of the decade, singers who wrote and performed rock oriented music became very popular and very successful, including Shalom Hanoch (who previously collaborated with Arik Einstein), Ariel Zilber (formerly of Tamuz), Svika Pick (in combination with pop music and disco music), Efraim Shamir, Yitzhak Klepter (formerly of Kaveret and the Churchills) and Gary Eckstein.